OfficialAhmed/Iconit-PS4/README.md

 * I added a Library (Circlizeit.zip) that has lots of images for you to choose from.

+# Update v4.07

+* Key shortcuts supported (Return) to click main button.
+(Left & Right arrows) for (Next image, Previous image respectively)

+* Multiprocessing method added for better performance

+* Lowered application size from(131mb) to(74mb)

+* Fixed 550 error and other bugs

 # Update v4.05

-*Changed the entire UI to support 2k and 4k screen resolution
+* Changed the entire UI to support 2k and 4k screen resolution

-*App size now resizable
+* Application window now resizable

-*Fixed 505 error when changing profile avatar
+* Fixed 505 error when changing profile avatar

-*Fixed 550 error

 # Update v4.01

-*Added new feature change profile icon "profile avatar".
+* Added new feature change profile icon "profile avatar" (Many issues fixed in later versions)

-*External hdd games support.
+* External hdd games support.

-*More homebrews are supported starting with:-
+* More homebrews are supported starting with:-
 >(SSNE, MODS, LAPY, NP and more) as the Game ID.
 (Make sure to enable it under Settings>>Options)

-*Fixed cache bar wrong calculations.
+* Fixed cache bar wrong calculations.

-*Fixed many bugs.
+* Fixed many bugs.

 # Older versions